sumeet1029/GroupAU/README.md

 ## Our Solution

-AlgoLeao AI is a **personal AI advisor** that makes interview prep adaptive, interactive, and effective.
+AlgoLeap AI is a **personal AI advisor** that makes interview prep adaptive, interactive, and effective.

 Instead of just checking for correctness, our platform:
 1.  **Provides Actionable Hints:** When your code fails, our AI doesn't just fail you.
 It analyzes your code and gives you a **direct, actionable hint**, just like a senior developer would (e.g., "**Hint:** Your solution is timing out.
 Your nested loop is $O(n^2)$.
 Try using a **Hash Map** to check for duplicates in a single pass.").